elasticio/elasticio.github.io/content/_developers/acces_token-execution.md

 ## Description

 Before we can try to access any part of `credentials` structure we need to know how it is stored in database.
 In our database all the credentials are stored in an encrypted conditions.
-Whenever the process of authorisation wants to access a parameter from it, the system is decrypting it in the process and returns the value for further use.
+Whenever the process of authorization wants to access a parameter from it, the system is decrypting it in the process and returns the value for further use.

-Here is how the credentials are stored in the the database:
+Here is how the credentials are stored in the database:

 ```js
 {